John Mangum (defensive back)

 John Wayne Mangum Jr. (born March 16, 1967) is an American former professional football player who played nine seasons in the National Football League (NFL) from 1990 to 1998 for the Chicago Bears.
 He played collegiately at Alabama and holds the career record for passes broken up (47).

 Early life

 John Wayne Mangum Jr. was born on March 16, 1967, in Magee, Mississippi.
-His father is John Mangum Sr. (1942-1994), a former football player best known as the defensive tackle for the Boston Patriots from 1966 to 1967.
+His father is John Mangum Sr. (1942–1994), a former football player best known as the defensive tackle for the Boston Patriots from 1966 to 1967.
 He is the brother of former NFL football player Kris Mangum, best known as the tight end for the Carolina Panthers from 1997 to 2006.

 Professional career

-Mangum was a sixth-round draft choice and played for the Chicago Bears between 1990 and 1998.
+Mangum was a sixth-round (144th overall) draft choice in the 1990 NFL draft.
+He played for the Chicago Bears between 1990 and 1998.
 He finished his Bears career with 272 tackles, 4.5 sacks, 5 interceptions, and 2 forced fumbles.

-Personal
+Personal life

-John Mangum currently works in Jackson, Mississippi, as a Senior Vice President and Financial Advisor for CapTrust independent investment advisor and asset management firm.
+Mangum currently works in Jackson, Mississippi, as a senior vice president and financial advisor for CapTrust independent investment advisor and asset management firm.
 He is the father of three children: Bailey, Abbey and Jake.
-His son Jake is an outfielder in the Miami Marlins organization.
+His son Jake is an outfielder for the Tampa Bay Rays of Major League Baseball.